by: Tuppence

 (except those belonging to aristocrats who had hand-painted decks made for

-) used long ago were very primitive and made from
+them by great artists) used long ago were very primitive and made from

 wood cuts.
 We have come far from those crude representations...but the